bkapsalis/Kaggle_Competition_Classify_Gene_Mutations_Effect_on_Protein_Function/README.md

   - An additional library was used http://biopython.org/

-  biopython was used and from Bio 'Entrez' was imported
+  biopython was used and from Bio 'Entrez' was imported.

   This was difficult to set up.